eigenbooks/bayes-missing-manual/book/appendix-theory.md

 Keeping all the big 'B' betas, little 'b' betas, and the greek '$\beta$' parameter straight in the Beta distribution is a mess [^mess].
 In practice you just need to know what your $\alpha$ and $\beta$ parameters are, then you plug them into a computer to get your distribution.
 The beta distribution is a very versatile distribution. {numref}`fig-beta-dist-shapes` shows some of the common shapes of the distribution.

 [^mess]: To further complicate things not all authors use consistent nomenclature.
-Look up the beta distribution on [wikipedia](https://en.wikipedia.org/wiki/Beta_distribution) and you will see a similar, but not identical, definition compared to what is shown in this book.
+Look up the beta distribution on [wikipedia](https://en.wikipedia.org/wiki/Beta_distribution) and you will see a similar, but not identical, definition compared to what is shown in this manual.

 ```{glue:figure} beta-dist-shapes
 ---